CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Most "DELE practice" online is a fragment: ten multiple-choice questions, a single listening clip, or a writing prompt without timing.
 That is useful for vocabulary, but it is not a mock exam.
 The real DELE A2 is a single sitting with strict clocks, four weighted sections, and paired scoring rules that can fail you even when your total looks fine.

-This guide walks you through a complete practice exam: all four sections, official-style task counts, realistic time limits, and a scoring method that mirrors how Instituto Cervantes combines Reading with Writing and Listening with Speaking.
-You will know what "ready" means in numbers — not feelings.
+This guide walks you through a complete practice exam: all four sections, official-style task counts, realistic time limits, and a scoring method that mirrors Instituto Cervantes rules — Grupo 1 (Reading + Listening) and Grupo 2 (Writing + Speaking), each needing 60% as a pair, plus at least 25% in every individual section.
+For the exact math and trap scenarios, see our DELE A2 passing score breakdown.
+Here you learn what "ready" means in numbers — not feelings.

 Format note: DELE A2 follows the standard adult template — four tasks in Reading, four in Listening, two production tasks in Writing, and three oral tasks.
 The 60% + 25% rule applies per group and per section; we break that down after the section overview.